-Charles Van Doren, ‘Quiz Show’ Scandal Figure, Dies at 93
+Charles Van Doren, ‘Quiz Show’ Scandal Figure, Dies At 93

 Charles Van Doren, the scion of a prominent family who fell from grace in the 1950s when he was given the answers on the rigged television game show Twenty-One, died Wednesday at the age of 93, The New York Times reported.

-A member of a prominent and wealthy New York family, Van Doren was a professor at Columbia University when he was brought into Twenty-One to be a contestant.
-Van Doren defeated the show’s previous champion, working class Queens native Herb Stempel, in 1956 and became the show’s champion.
+A member of a prominent and wealthy New York family, Van Doren was a professor at Columbia University when he was brought onto Twenty-One to be a contestant.
+Van Doren defeated the show’s previous champion, working-class Queens native Herb Stempel, in 1956 and became the show’s champion.
 It was later revealed, however, that Van Doren had been given the answers to the questions.
 He parlayed this into a career as a media celebrity.

-However, the show was eventually exposed as rigged, with Van Doren admitting to a Congressional committee that he had in fact received the answers.
-The scandal was costly for Van Doren, as he was pled guilty to perjury and lost his jobs both at Columbia and NBC.
+The show was exposed as rigged, with Van Doren admitting to a Congressional committee that he had, in fact, received the answers.
+The scandal was costly for Van Doren, as he pleaded guilty to perjury and lost his jobs both at Columbia and NBC.

-After the scandal, Van Doren essentially ceased to be a public figure, spending most of his career with Encyclopedia Brittanica, later retiring to Connecticut.
+After the scandal, Van Doren essentially ceased to be a public figure, spending most of his career with Encyclopedia Brittanica and later retiring to Connecticut.

 In Robert Redford’s acclaimed 1994 film Quiz Show, Ralph Fiennes played Van Doren, opposite Rob Morrow as investigator Richard Goodwin and John Turturro as Stempel.
 The film was nominated for four Academy Awards, including Best Picture.
 Van Doren had turned down an offer, for $100,000, to serve as a consultant on Redford’s film, which was based on Goodwin’s memoir.